 Welcome to Zoom Date, our feature series where we get up close and personal via Zoom screen with our favorite celebs.
 They'll be giving us an honest peek into what their "new normal" looks like—from new rituals they've adopted since sheltering in place, to work projects in the age of isolation, to the beauty and health products they've been using to self-soothe.

 It’s hard to believe that as one of the lead actresses in Eli Roth’s horror film Knock Knock, Ana de Armas had only begun to learn English a year prior.
 A Cuban native who initially moved to Spain to pursue an acting career, de Armas became a celebrity figure in the latter country for her role in teen drama series El Internado.
 Ready to be catapulted further in her career, she moved to Los Angeles and took English classes to stand head-to-head with other American actresses and evade being typecast as typically antiquated US Latina-speaking roles.
 After landing Knock Knock, she learned all of her lines phonetically.
 Fast-forward to four years later with a Golden Globe nomination under her belt for her role as compassionate nurse Marta in Knives Out, and de Armas is suddenly a household name stateside.
-Despite only learning the English language less than a decade ago, the actress was able to mirror the breath-y, cashmere dialect of Marilyn Monroe in upcoming Netflix film Blonde—proof that her determination, talent, and chameleon-like nature know no bounds.
+Perhaps her most notable role of all, though, hasn't been released yet: Despite carrying an audible accent, the actress was able to mirror the breath-y, cashmere dialect of Marilyn Monroe in upcoming Netflix film Blonde—proof that her determination, talent, and chameleon-like nature know no bounds.
 In such a short period of time, de Armas has built herself into a decorated actress with an impressive range, and she’s only getting started.
 In fact, she’s so in-demand that she was tapped to be Estée Lauder’s newest global brand ambassador and face of their latest fragrance, Beautiful Magnolia, which she found to be a fitting partnership given the brand mirrors de Armas’ own tenacity and drive.

 “I never met Ms Estée Lauder, but if you know the things I've heard of her on her journey and the things she did, it really resonated with me because it sounded like someone who had no limits,” de Armas tells me.
 “She was ahead of her time and pushing for what [she] wanted, and turning something very small and little—the commodity, you know, happened in her kitchen when she was a little girl—into one of the most prestigious brands in the world.
 And that, to me, coming from where I'm from, I know what it's like to have big dreams and big plans for your life and feeling inspired and feeling like you want to do more and you want to… go for it.
 I love this phrase, this thing that she said that’s like, ‘I never dreamed of success.
 I fought for it.’
 That is very inspiring for all of us, for women in general, and I felt like it really matched with my values and what I believe in and it's very exciting.”